fisherdog1/libghw-util/README.md

 ## Endianness
 I currently have no way to check if libghw handle endianness correctly.
 I am inclined to think it doesn't, purely based on source comments.

+## Plans
+I would like a way to nicely render pieces of waveforms for generating documentation.
+This will properly have to be a Python wrapper since I want to use matplotlib.

 ## Opinions
 Unless im misunderstanding something, this format makes it somewhat difficult to get a time range of a specific signal, which happens to be my use case.
 On the other hand, this format makes writing, and particulary piping from a sim to a viewer easy.
 Since my use case involves reading already-finished sims, it should be easy to create a new data structure that indexes signals in a way I like, provided the CYC section has been scanned beyond the desired end time once.